Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The distinction between X-rays and gamma rays is somewhat arbitrary.
 The most frequent method of distinguishing between X- and gamma radiation is the basis of wavelength, with radiation shorter than some arbitrary wavelength, such as 10−11 m, defined as gamma rays.
 The electromagnetic radiation emitted by X-ray tubes generally has a longer wavelength than the radiation emitted by radioactive nuclei.
 Historically, therefore, an alternative means of distinguishing between the two types of radiation has been by their origin: X-rays are emitted by electrons outside the nucleus, while gamma rays are emitted by the nucleus.
 There is overlap between the wavelength bands of photons emitted by electrons outside the nucleus, and photons emitted by the nucleus.
 Like all electromagnetic radiation, the properties of X-rays (or gamma rays) depend only on their wavelength and polarization.

-radiation sickness (low dose) or increased risk of radiation-induced cancer (high dose), headache (low dose) or increased risk of radiation-induced cancer (high dose), headache (low dose) or increased risk of acquired immunodeficiency syndrome (high dose), and radiation sickness (high dose) or increased risk of radiation-induced cancer (low dose)
+headache (low dose) or increased risk of acquired immunodeficiency syndrome (high dose), headache (low dose) or increased risk of radiation-induced cancer (high dose), radiation sickness (low dose) or increased risk of radiation-induced cancer (high dose), or radiation sickness (high dose) or increased risk of radiation-induced cancer (low dose)